haider063-hub/Portfolio/README.md

 - **HTML, CSS**: Strong foundation in front-end development.
 - **JavaScript**: Used for dynamic website behavior and interaction.
 - **Lottie Animations**: Integrated animations to enhance the user experience.
+- **GSAP**: Utilized for advanced animations and custom interactions.
+- **Barba.js**: Integrated for seamless and smooth page transitions.
+- **Finsweet Libraries**: Used for CMS solutions, including CMS filters, tabs, and slides.
 - **Webflow CMS**: Implemented dynamic content structures for easier management and scalability.
+- **Sandbox**: Developed custom code solutions and integrated third-party tools.
+- **GitHub & Vercel**: Leveraged GitHub for version control and Vercel for hosting custom code, optimizing performance and reducing network load.

 ### 📫 Let's Connect!